sarthaknarain2x/rabin-karp-visualizer/README.md

 Hard Drive: Minimum 32 GB; Recommended 64 GB or more Memory (RAM): Minimum 1 GB; Recommended 4 GB or above Software Requirements:
-Languages used: React, HTML, CSS,
+Languages used: React, HTML, CSS, Javascript
 Created with CodeSandbox
 # How to place code files in the directory/location?
 Under the public tab we have the index.html file.